smertins27/cbd-vaccination/README.md

 ## Prerequisites

 ### Required software
-To develop and deploy the project in a local Kubernetes some software requirements needs to be installed.
+To develop and deploy the project in a local Kubernetes some software requirements need to be installed.
 This case shows the commands for macOS:

 - A installed running Minikube: `brew install minikube && minikube start --memory 8192 --cpus 4 --vm-driver=hyperkit`